viam-labs/viamcodelabs/site/viamguides/src/air-quality/air-quality.md

   ![photo of PMS7003 connected to Raspberry Pi](assets/sensorWPi.jpg)

+> aside positive
+> The website [pinout.xyz](https://pinout.xyz/) is a helpful resource with the exact layout and role of each pin for Raspberry Pi.

 Refer to the following wiring diagram to connect the Raspberry Pi to the PMS7003 air monitoring device.

   ![wiring diagram](assets/wiring.png)